One Sec Alternative for iPhone (2026)

 iPhone home screen with the One Sec breathing-pause icon next to four alternative app blocker icons, illustrating different escalation paths from friction to enforcement

 One Sec is the gentlest entry into the app-blocker category.
-The mechanic is one screen.
-The user picks the apps to gate.
-Tapping any gated app triggers a 10-second breathing pause.
-After the pause, the user can still open the app, but many users find the brief interruption enough to break the automatic loop.
-For users with light scrolling habits and intact self-direction, One Sec is exactly the right tool.
-For users who outgrow the pause, it is time to consider what comes next.
+One screen.
+You pick the apps to gate, and tapping any of them triggers a 10-second breathing pause.
+After the pause you can still open the app, but many people find the brief interruption enough to break the automatic loop.
+If your scrolling habit is light and your self-direction is intact, One Sec is exactly the right tool.
+For everyone who outgrows the pause, it is time to consider what comes next.

 This guide covers five One Sec alternatives for iPhone in 2026.
 Two of them are functionally similar (other friction-based apps).
 Three escalate to harder enforcement.